tyneymo/space_shooter/README.md

 - g++ *.cpp -o space_shooter $(pkg-config allegro-5 allegro_font-5 allegro_image-5 allegro_audio-5 allegro_acodec-5 --libs --cflags)
 - ./space_shooter

+Or use .pro file to open Qt project and build from there.

 3. Control:
 - Player 1 use 'A', 'W', 'S', 'D' for navigation and 'SPACE' for shooting.